ayourtch/mapmin/README.md

+The MAP support is now in the OpenWRT trunk, so please use the "map" package in the routing feed, and configure "odhcp6c" with MAP option to allow for DHCPv6 provisioning.

-All further development will be happening in https://github.com/ayourtch/nat46 - please use that repository.
+The kernel module required to do MAP-T is also part of the "routing" feed and is called "nat46" - and its further development will be happening in https://github.com/ayourtch/nat46 - please use that repository.

 mapmin
 ======